Yann-26/Yann-26/README.md

 ## 💼 What I'm Working On

-- 🔨 Building scalable web applications with Django and React
+- 🔨 Building scalable web applications with Django
 - 📱 Developing cross-platform mobile apps with Flutter
 - 🧠 Exploring AI/ML integration in web applications
 - 🌐 Contributing to open-source projects
+- 🧠 I'm diving into a DevOps world,in order to make it my next job

 ---